po1sigala/live/02-Lesson-Plans/Full-Time/07-Week/03-Day/03-Day-LessonPlan.md

 * Remind students to set up their `dish_db` database and seed it before starting on the activity.

-  >**Important** Students should also modify the `.env.EXAMPLE` file to include their MySQL user and password information and run `npm install` before every subsequent activity.
+  > **Important**: Students should also modify the `.env.EXAMPLE` file to include their MySQL user and password information and run `npm install` before every subsequent activity.

   ```md
   # 🐛 Main View Is Not Displaying Food Items